Depyden/NaturalCycles/README.md

 - The app could be covered with more precise unit tests
 - Date input could be validated
-- The color sheme could be changed because of accesibility problems (font color and background have low contrast) (consider the call with designer)
+- The color scheme could be changed because of accesibility problems (font color and background have low contrast) (consider the call with designer)

 <img src="./utils/accesibility_problems.png" width="200" height="150" />
 <img src="./utils/accesibility_ok.png" width="200" height="150" />